AdelinaBatereanu/GehtSo/README.md

 - **Durable snapshot storage and lifecycle management:** Migrate from local file-based snapshot storage to a durable service (e.g., PostgreSQL or AWS S3) and implement snapshot lifecycle management (e.g., auto-delete snapshots older than 30 days).

+- **Database-backed caching:** Replace the current file-based cache with a database-backed solution for more reliable, scalable, and shareable caching across server instances.

 ## 💭 Why not OOP?

 I chose a procedural approach over object-oriented programming (OOP) to keep the codebase clear and maintainable: